 It's easy to grow a beautiful and nautral lawn and garden without the use of chemicals.
 It all starts with healthy soil!
 Click here for tips.

-- Pesticide Wise, a website maintained by the Ministry of Agriculture and Lands, on which extensive information is posted for ranchers, farmers, growers, crop consultants, pest managers, and horticulturalists about the safe use of pesticides in BC.
+- The Ministry of Agriculture, provides extensive information for ranchers, farmers, growers, crop consultants, pest managers, and horticulturalists about the safe use of pesticides in BC.

 - The Pest Management Regulatory Agency (PMRA) main page, an agency in Health Canada that regulates pesticides

 - The label search page, where all the registered pesticide labels in Canada can be found

 Alternatives for Treating Common Pests

 If the pest you are looking for is not found below, try one of these links for more information on pests and alternatives to pesticides:

 ***It is NOT a good idea to make your own pesticides at home.***